hetalang/heta-specifications/syntax.md

 ## Include statement

-1. `include` statement describes modules loading.
-The simplest explanation of how this works is that the file content should be included in the current one.
+1. The `include` statement describes modules loading.
+The simplest explanation of how this works is that the file content should be included into the current one.

 1. The statement consists of the reserved word `include` followed by a relative or absolute file path.
 The full form of the statement can be presented in the following manner:
     ```heta
-    include <filepath> type <module type> {...}
+    include <filepath> type <module type> with {...}
     ```
     where `<module type>` is one of the supported modules and `{...}` is a dictionary to set additional options.
 See more details on the [modules page](modules).